-Those who want to enjoy the leaders’ perks without fulfilling the obligations are, by definition, weak leaders.
+Those who want to enjoy the leaders’ perks without fulfilling their obligations are, by definition, weak leaders.

-True leaders are the ones who rise through the ranks because they fulfill their obligations and the tribe offers them the higher status.
+True leaders are the ones who rise through the ranks because they fulfill their obligations and the tribe offers them a higher status.

-It’s obvious then why good leaders do well for their tribes in hard times, says Sinek: it’s because their people willingly commit to see them, their tribe and their company grow strong.
+It’s obvious then why good leaders do well for their tribes in hard times, says Sinek: it’s because their people willingly commit to seeing them, their tribe, and their company grow strong.

 Leadership is the choice to serve other with or without the formal rank